Thomas Whitfield's letters

-These two letters, sent to me by Lesley Hall, were transcribed - as written - by Anne Gowland (nee Summers).
-The original letters are in segments and ... indicates where words were unreadable or missing.
-Lesley writes:
+These two letters, sent to us by Lesley Hall, were transcribed as written by Anne Gowland (nee Summers).
+The original letters are in segments and '...' indicates where words were unreadable or missing.

 Thomas is listed in the 1871 Port Hope census (aged 62 and from England) and also in the newspaper deaths index for 1882.